 If you’re interested in keeping things short and sweet, however, we’ve compiled pass rates from Norwich Jupiter Road test centre just for you!
 In the table below, you’ll find pass rates from the last few years…

-As the centre only opened in 2016, that’s as far back as we can go for pass rates.
-Since its opening, however, Norwich Jupiter Road’s pass rates have been well above the national average.
+As you can see, Norwich Jupiter Road’s pass rates have been well above the national average.
 Though this might seem like music to your ears, you’ve got to bear in mind that this does not mean you’re definitely going to pass your test.
 You can’t simply rely on statistics to get you your full licence.
 You need to finish your lessons, listen to your instructor and prepare for your big day.

 No longer interested in taking your test at Norwich Jupiter Road test centre?
 Or are you looking for a backup option so you can get an earlier test date?
 Well, you’re in luck!
 You’ve only got a 20 minute drive to get to the next available centre: Norwich Peachman Way.
 If you’re looking to move further away from Norwich, there’s also Lowestoft test centre.